 How to Have Better Conversations About Racism with Older Loved Ones

-- Tailor your approach.
-Find a specific way to illicit empathy from your elderly loved one by drawing on their own values and experiences.
+Find a specific way to elicit empathy from your elderly loved one by drawing on their own values and experiences.
 If they are religious you can connect to the teachings of their Church; if they are a parent, ask them how they would feel if their own child was killed; or if they lived through the Civil Rights Movement, demonstrate how little has actually changed.